izaart95-jpg/GLM-Free-API/README.md

 ## Session Persistence

 Pass `X-Session-Id` to pin a conversation thread across requests.
 Use `X-Fresh-Session: true` to start a new one.
-Sessions expire after 30 minutes of inactivity.
+Sessions expire after **30 minutes** of inactivity (reaper runs every 5 minutes).

+History is only appended server-side when `persistHistory` is enabled for the model via `POST /features` (e.g. `{"model":"glm-4.7","persistHistory":true}`).

 ```bash
 curl -X POST http://localhost:3001/v1/chat/completions \